 - Alpha Lipoic Acid (ALA)

-None of the 6 listed ingredients in Alani Nu Balance was mentioned as being connected to liver damage.
+None of the 6 listed ingredients in Alani Nu Balance seemed to be connected to liver damage.

-I also went to the National Library of Medicine to see if there were isolated reports of hepatitis or liver failure.
+I also searched the National Library of Medicine to see if there were isolated reports of hepatitis or liver failure.
 Here is a breakdown of what I found:

 No reports of human liver damage caused by folic acid supplements could be located.